DeGefen/BigData/content/Questions/Questions.md

 - C) Suitable where RDBMS is limited
 - D) One size fits all solution
 ?
-- Amswer: D) One size fits all solution
+- Answer: D) One size fits all solution
 Explanation: NoSQL databases are not a one-size-fits-all solution; each type is designed for specific use cases.
 See: [[NoSQL]]

 Question: Which of the following is a key attribute of a Data Lake?